andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

 If you crack open the container, what you find is a long series of bytes that encode the actual structure of the receipt.

-From beginning to end, the bytes _should_ encode what's called an &#8220;ASN.1 Set&#8221;.
+From beginning to end, the bytes _should_ encode what's called an "ASN.1 Set&#8221;.
 In fact, if you open the PKCS #7 container and it _doesn't_ encode an ASN.1 Set, that'd warrant a receipt validation failure&#8230;[more about handling that in a minute][8].

 Here's a visual representation of an ASN.1 Set:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Set.jpeg" alt="ASN.1 Set" width="923" height="338" class="alignnone size-full wp-image-13513" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Set.jpeg 923w, https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Set-300x110.jpeg 300w, https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Set-768x281.jpeg 768w" sizes="(max-width: 923px) 100vw, 923px" />][9]

-Since we've just got a bunch of bytes encoding things, there's got to be some way to say, &#8220;This byte, or these series of bytes, represent [this human understandable thing]&#8221;.
+Since we've just got a bunch of bytes encoding things, there's got to be some way to say, "This byte, or these series of bytes, represent [this human understandable thing]&#8221;.

 That's exactly what we've got, as you can see by the visual representation.